Promotion of EMS (Environment Management System)

 Environmental Orientation for Contractors

-Kikkoman's Environment Department organizes a round-table meeting once a year with industrial waste disposal vendors to improve the compliance with laws and regulations.
+Kikkoman's Environment Department organizes a round-table meeting with industrial waste disposal vendors to improve the compliance with laws and regulations.
 The meeting was canceled for the two consecutive years due to the COVID-19 pandemic, but in November 2021, the fourth meeting was held with our 10 major outsourcing vendors attended.
-The participants acknowledged the importance of industrial waste handling in supporting the Kikkoman group's operations and exchanged opinions on the legal compliance aspect of waste handling by discussing failure cases.
+The participants acknowledged the importance of industrial waste handling in supporting the Kikkoman Group's operations and exchanged opinions on the legal compliance aspect of waste handling by discussing failure cases.
 They also talked about the company’s internal management structure necessary to maintain a sustainable outsourcing contract.

 Utilization of external evaluation system

-The Kikkoman group actively participates in surveys conducted by outside organizations and uses their unbiased and subjective evaluations as a goal to improve and renew its environmental conservation activities.
+The Kikkoman Group actively participates in surveys conducted by outside organizations and uses their unbiased and subjective evaluations as a goal to improve and renew its environmental conservation activities.

 1) “SDGs Management Survey” by Nikkei

-The overall ranking of the Kikkoman group was 3.5 stars (with the deviation score of 59.5).
-Deviation score on the environment value was 62.4, with particularly high ratings in the climate change, resources and biodiversity category, as well as the power consumption, water resources and greenhouse gases and decarbonization.
+The overall ranking of the Kikkoman Group was 4 stars (with the deviation score of 60.0).Deviation score on the environment value was 62.5, In particular,

 2) “CSR Ranking” by Toyo Keizai